WeblateOrg/weblate/docs/usage.rst

 Not translated
 ~~~~~~~~~~~~~~

-The source and translated strings are same at least in one of plural forms.
+The source and translated strings are the same at least in one of the plural forms.
-This checks ignores some strings which are quite usually same in all languages
+This check ignores some strings which are quite usually same in all languages
 and strips various markup, which can occur in the string, to reduce number of
 false positives.